pilotmoon/PopClip-Extensions/source-contrib/Mastodon.popclipext/Readme.md

 ## Configuration

-Initially the extension config asks you to proivide the URL of your Mastodon instance.
+Initially the extension config asks you to provide the URL of your Mastodon instance.
 You should paste the full server URL of your instance, for example:
 `https://mastodonapp.uk`.